lucide007/Master-degree-internship/README.md

 **About the project**

-During my internship in a team studying chronobiology, one of my tasks was to set up an automated pipeline for analyzing RNA-seq data from time-series experiments.
+During my internship in a team studying chronobiology, one of my tasks was to set up a workflow for analyzing RNA-seq data from time-series experiments.
 To achieve this, I relied on the documentation provided by the library preparation kit supplier, as well as publications and repositories available in the references.

 **References**

+Teboul, Michèle, et Franck Delaunay. « Les oscillations harmoniques des rythmes circadiens sortent de l’ombre ». médecine/sciences 39, nᵒ 6‑7 (juin 2023): 544‑50. https://doi.org/10.1051/medsci/2023079.

 Wu, Gang, Ron C. Anafi, Michael E. Hughes, Karl Kornacker, et John B. Hogenesch. « MetaCycle: An Integrated R Package to Evaluate Periodicity in Large Scale Data ».
 Bioinformatics 32, nᵒ 21 (1 novembre 2016): 3351‑53. https://doi.org/10.1093/bioinformatics/btw405.